 3. Sharpen up your soft skills

-Against the backdrop of rapid technological change, it's important to pause and consider how CPD can build your competitive edge with highly transferable soft skills.
-As traditional accounting tasks are becoming increasingly automated, the role of the accountant is evolving into the 'trusted adviser' - a role in which soft skills such as communication, ethical thinking and negotiation are imperative.8
+In the midst of rapid technological change, CPD will build your competitive edge with highly transferable soft skills.
+As traditional accounting tasks become increasingly automated, the accountant's role is evolving into the 'trusted adviser', with communication, ethical thinking and negotiation in high demand.5

-Chartered Accountants ANZ offer a wide range of CPD learning opportunities across key soft skill areas to support professionals to develop valuable and practical capabilities.
+Chartered Accountants ANZ offers a wide range of CPD learning opportunities across key soft skill areas to support professionals to develop practical capabilities.